 Fast-changing voice technology is a fact in any industry, and it is very common to feel lost or overwhelmed.
-The mushrooming of tech start-ups filled the internet with pitches of indistinguishable-from-human, instant-success voices.
-But how successful are they?
-Is this true?
+The mushrooming of tech start-ups filled the internet with pitches of indistinguishable-from-human, instant-success voices… But are they really?

 With this article, we aim to educate and inform you by analyzing these trending choices so you and your brand can leave competitors in the dust.